kic99/RangerMod/README.md

 .3 Holy crap.
 So many more lines of code.
 New items: 3 arrows, 1 bow, 1 spear, 1 duster, 1 iron helmet, 1 shotgun pistol (I said it), 1 pair of shoes, 5 quests, 7 books, and all the crap behind the scenes to make that stuff work.
 Also, bug fixes, adjustments to Talon's and Titan's bows, items renamed, some recipes removed, and changed how some things are unlocked.
 This version is foundational, assuming I figure out how to do the other things I want.

+.31 Bug fix for quests not showing up in loot.

 ----------------
 ### Thanks and stuff